nmilosev/crouton-fedora-wayland/README.md

 Broken stuff:

-- you have to run X as root (fedora related issue)
+- you have to run X as root (fixed now!
+Was X server security related issue, see below)
-- you have to manually configure tap to click from GNOME
 - you have to manually setup keybindings for going back to ChromeOS ```/bin/croutoncycle cros``` on CTRL+ALT+SHIFT+F1
-- fedora isn't very happy to run without systemd
+- GNOME isn't very happy to run without systemd
-- not sure if it will work on non-Intel chromebook's
-- keyboard bindings (haven't bothered with this, cause I don't need this)
 - switching can sometimes be "wonky"

 If you don't have Freon, you should be able to connect to the X server started by ChromeOS